-Haughey commends Irish banking system at opening of new Allied Irish Bank headquarters.
+Charles Haughey commends the Irish banking system at opening of new Allied Irish Bank headquarters.

-is how Taoiseach Charles Haughey described the Irish Banking System.
-Speaking at the opening of AIB’s new headquarters in Ballsbridge in 1980.
+Efficient, stable, comprehensive is how Taoiseach Charles Haughey described the Irish Banking System.
+Speaking at the opening of AIB’s new headquarters in Ballsbridge.

 The new headquarters was built at a cost of £20 million, with the 15 acre site costing £4.3 million.
 Built on prime land near the Royal Dublin Society (RDS) in Ballsbridge, the AIB bank centre was designed to accommodate 1300 staff.

 When questioned on costs involved Chief Executive Jim Fitzpatrick explains that costs were fully justified and backed up by a cost benefit analysis done by Manchester University.